AWS Management Console

 Generate TLS certificates

 You must have TLS certificates set up with StrongDM before adding an AWS Management Console resource.
-If you have not already done so, go to the Infrastructure > Websites page in the Admin UI, and generate TLS certificates.
+The certificates are usually generated automatically when an StrongDM organization is created, but in some cases, it might be necessary to explicitly create them.
+To check, go to the Resources > Websites page in the Admin UI.
+If the option to generate TLS certificates is displayed, click on the button to generate them.

 Security considerations